 How to check if your listing is verified

-Under the first scenario, you want to create a brand new GMB listing.
-Under the second one, your business listing was created by someone else and you want to claim it as your own, using this method will be especially helpful.
+If your business listing was created by someone else and you want to claim it as your own, using this method will be especially helpful.

-In order to check if your or any other business is verified, Google its name and take a look at the Knowledge Graph.
+From here, you’ll need to Google the business’s name and take a look at the Knowledge Graph.

-If you don’t see the “Own this business?” option right next to the “Suggest an edit” button, the GMB listing at hand is verified.
+If you don’t see the “Own this business?” option right next to the “Suggest an edit” button, the GBP listing shown has already been verified.

-In turn, if you can see that your business listing isn’t verified, it’s high time to do it.
-But first you have to claim it.
-Here is how you can do it right from the search results.
+But if you can see that your business listing isn’t verified, now is the time to do it.
+You’ll have to claim it first, which you can do manually from the search results.
+Here’s how:

 1. Click the “Own this business?” button.